Cold vs. Hot Gas Accretion and Angular Momentum in FIRE Simulations: From Halo to Galaxy Scales: Results from the galaxy's edge to star formation

 Once gas is accreted onto a galaxy, it can have one of two fates: it can either collapse and form stars, or be ejected from the ISM in an outflow prior to star formation.
 In this section, we measure the timescales associated with the two possible outcomes, and compare them with the dynamical timescale of the galaxy.

-We start by tracking all gas particles that cross the galaxy radius (which we approximate as $R_\mathrm{gal}=0.05R_\mathrm{vir}$) from outer radii during a given tracking window.
+We start by tracking all gas particles that cross the galaxy radius, which we approximate as $R_\mathrm{gal}=0.05R_\mathrm{vir}$, from outer radii during a given tracking window.
+As described in Section \ref{sec:methods_halocentering}, we use $0.05 R_{\mathrm{vir}}$ as an approximation for the outer boundary of a galaxy rather than, e.g., measures based on the stellar half-mass radius $R_{s,1/2}$.
+This choice provides a more stable reference radius and applies equally well to both bursty and steady galaxies.
+In contrast, $R_{s,1/2}$ is prone to short-timescale fluctuations, particularly in low-mass galaxies undergoing bursty star formation and feedback cycles.
+For comparison, at late times our m12 galaxies form 50\% of their new stars within $\sim 0.02-0.03 R_{\mathrm{vir}}$, while most of the total stellar mass is contained within $\sim 0.01 R_{\mathrm{vir}}$ \citep[][]{gurvich_rapid_2023}.
+Eventually, the m13 galaxies in the steady regime become overly compact with stellar half-mass radii as small $\mathrm{few} \times 10^{-3} R_{\mathrm{vir}}$, which we interpret as a failure due to the neglect of AGN feedback, as described in Section \ref{sec:FIREmethod}.

 When a gas particle that started outside the galaxy inflows to $r<0.05R_\mathrm{vir}$, we designate the time associated with the snapshot as $t_\mathrm{enter}$.
 If the particle collapses into a star by the end of the simulation ($z=0$ for m12 halos, and $z=1$ for m13 halos) while still within the galaxy ($r<0.05R_\mathrm{vir}$), we designate the time of star formation $t_\mathrm{SF}$.
 The amount of time between accretion and star formation is then $t_\mathrm{SF}-t_\mathrm{enter}$.

 On the other hand, if the gas particle exits the galaxy ($r>0.05R_\mathrm{vir}$) before the end of the simulation while still a gas particle, we assign an exit time $t_\mathrm{exit}$.
 The residence time of the particle, i.e. the amount of time between accretion and ejection, is then $t_\mathrm{exit}-t_\mathrm{enter}$.
-In order to ensure that our residence time results include only gas particles that are ejected from the ISM, we apply additional outflow criteria to exclude particles whose radii fluctuate around $r=0.05R_\mathrm{vir}$ due to turbulent motion.
+For this, we apply additional outflow criteria to exclude particles whose radii fluctuate around $r=0.05R_\mathrm{vir}$ due to turbulent motion.
 Specifically, we include only particles that satisfy the outflow criteria outlined in \cite{pandyaCharacterizingMassMomentum2021} (see their Section 3.1.1) at $t_\mathrm{exit}$.
 Briefly, they select outflowing particles as particles for which

 where $v_\mathrm{B,total}$ is the total Bernoulli velocity, given by